 Congratulations!
-You have successfully passed the first stage of evaluation and have been invited to the ERC interview in Brussels.
+You have successfully passed the first stage of evaluation and have been invited to the ERC interview.
 The panel members have assessed your B1, and have decided that the proposal concept, your CV and track record are of sufficient quality to pass to the second stage.
 By now, external reviewers are asked to evaluate the full proposal.
 Their input will be in place by the time of the interview.

 The ERC Interview – a technical overview

-- Don’t overcrowd presentation slides with information.
-In line with the previous point, there is a limit to the amount of information one can take in.
+In cases where slide presentations are allowed – don’t overcrowd the slides with information.
+In line with the previous point, there is a limit to the amount of information one can take in, especially when seeing dozens of presentations one after the other.
 An overwhelming slide could cause the viewer to lose focus and miss crucial points.
-Make sure slides have a manageable amount of text and visuals.
+Therefore, make sure slides have a manageable amount of text and visuals.
 Be sure that the bottom line – the core message – is clear to you and would be clear to others from the slides.

 Expect the unexpected during the ERC Interview

 To conclude, the above points can only serve as the basis that will help the PI prepare for the interview.
 A lot is at stake at this point, and it is absolutely critical to thoroughly prepare for what is to come.
 Knowing what to expect is only the start.
-Now is the time to move forward from concepts to a specific presentation that will award the PI the best chance at passing the panel with success.
+Now is the time to move forward from concept to a specific presentation that will award the PI the best chance at passing the interview with success.

 For additional assistance in this process – our team is here to help.
-Learn about our individual ERC Interview training service that covers all of the above, and more.
+Learn about our individual ERC Interview training service that covers all of the above, and more!